 Others who live in such a climate may tell me I am crazy; perhaps you are sick of the snow, sick of the cold and maybe you have the endeavour of having Christmas in the heat of summer.
 Not me, however, how I would long for another White Christmas.

 Muju was something special.
 Tucked away in the middle of South Korea, the scenery was divine.
 Mountains saturated the region with blissful white snow covering the peaks.
 It was a site to see.

 The township was friendly, laid back and unique.
-It didn’t come with the hustle and bustle of capital city in Seoul, or the modern features.
-It had a small town feel about it, where all the locals knew each other and everyone wasn’t in a hurry.
+It didn’t come with the hustle and bustle of the capital city in Seoul or the modern features.
+It had a small town feel about it, where all the locals knew each other, and everyone wasn’t in a hurry.

 Your only sense of modern in Muju is the Deogyusan Resort.
-A European style resort it is where you go for the ski slopes, fine dining and your only escape of Western food, not that you particularly need it when Korean food is so good.
-The resort is expensive but if you like being where the action is, you will be in the right place.
+A European style resorts it is where you go for the ski slopes, fine dining and your only escape of Western food, not that you particularly need it when Korean food is so good.
+The resort is expensive, but if you like being where the action is, you will be in the right place.

 Christmas time in Muju?

 How could it?
-Everything was white, from mountain tips, to the trees, to the railings and houses.
-Then you add the enjoyment of making a snowman with the kids and of course snowball fights, it brings family fun goes to another level.
-The only type of fun you can only enjoy when snow is involved.
+Everything was white, from mountain tops to the trees, to the railings and houses.
+Then you add the enjoyment of making a snowman with the kids and of course snowball fights, it brings family fun goes to another level — the only type of fun you can only enjoy when snow is involved.

 Now maybe other regions in the world do their White Christmas with a little bit more passion.
 I am sure it is the case.
-But it won’t stop me from having a very special attraction towards Muju and my only ever Christmas in the freezing snow.
+But it won’t stop me from having an unusual attraction towards Muju and my only ever Christmas in the cold snow.

-Merry Christmas to all you travellers from your Fair Dinkum Traveller.
+I wish you a very Merry Christmas to all you travellers, from your Fair Dinkum Traveller.